hydra3333/vapoursynth_scripts/vscnr2_bm3d/README.md

 ***************************************************************************************************
 CRITICAL NOTES - READ THIS BEFORE CONTINUING
 --------------------------------------------
-VHS capture files often have missing, incomplete, incorrect, or ambiguous metadata.
-This is especially common with AVI captures, lossless captures, DVD/VOB/MPEG sources, and files produced by older capture workflows.
+VHS capture files OFTEN have missing, incomplete, incorrect, or ambiguous metadata.
+This is ESPECIALLY COMMON with AVI captures, lossless captures, DVD/VOB/MPEG sources, and files produced by older capture workflows and USB hadrware viseo capture devices.

 For cnr2_bm3d, the most critical source properties are:
     - whether the source is progressive or interlaced